aforoughi1/IntelligentOne/README.md

 - Closing prices above the upper Bollinger band may indicate that currently the stock price is too high and price may decrease soon.
 The market is said to be overbought.
 A Sell signal is generated.
 - Closing prices below the lower Bollinger band may be seen as a sign that prices are too low and they may be moving up soon.
 At this point the market for the stock is said to be oversold.
 A buy signal is generated.

+We apply Multiclass Callsification Moddeling to predict a potential entry or exit point (Buy/Hold/Sell).

 #### Moving Average Convergence Divergence(MACD)
 ![MACD Chart](/images/IntelligentOneScreenshot4.png)